-Student newspapers are an amazing window into the past history of your college campus and campus life.
+Student newspapers present a unique window into the history of your college campus and campus life.

 Told from the perspective of student writers and interviewees, stories provide an important and contrasting perspective to other historical and official college documents (i.e., Board of Trustees' minutes).